Trail Cooking

 Keto Friendly Coconut Bars

-Simple and easy to make.
-High-fat keto friendly snack, for when you need a boost of fat to fill you up.
+This high-fat keto-friendly snack is simple and easy to make.
+It’s for when you need a boost of fat to fill you up.

 It reminds me of the filling for a Mounds bar.
-I’d suppose one could also drizzle sugar free chocolate syrup on top for that effect if desired.
+If desired, one could also drizzle sugar-free chocolate syrup on top.

 DO NOT LET DOGS EAT THESE!